aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/legend/_index.md

 ```

-Gets or sets whether other chart elements shall be allowed to overlap this chart element.
+whether other chart elements shall be allowed to overlap this chart element.

 **Returns:**
 boolean